emersondms/UiPath_DrawImageOnPaint/README.md

 # UiPath_DrawImageOnPaint
-UiPath robot that draws a given image (black/white) on Paint
+UiPath robot that draws in black/white a given image on Paint